Blog

 When Should You Rewrite or Retire a Test?

 In the preface to his book Extreme Programming Explained, Kent Beck said that he likes teams to run fast.
 Design documents, technical specifications and anything that needs to be changed as the software changes create cruft.
-Cruft will either become outdated (and incorrect) over time, or else need to be maintained, and maintaining cruft slows
+Cruft will either become outdated (and incorrect) over time, or else need to be maintained, and

 Read More